samuelard7/WebD/READme.txt

-The source can be found in the following github link :---> https://github.com/samuelard7/WebD.git
+The source code can be found in the following github link :---> https://github.com/samuelard7/WebD.git

 The project is not fully functional as there are some backend, interaction